pdsmart/dPWR/README.md

 I'm releasing the software into the public domain as I believe it can be (or parts of it) used in its current form to build a bespoke digital power controller or its web interface used for other projects.

+The schematics for the dPWR hardware will need to be re-captured as they were all paper based.

 ## dPWR Installation